saronson/cs2.08.01.BinarySearchTree/README.md

-# BinaryTree Lab
+# BinarySearchTree Lab

-Look inside of BinaryTree.java for instructions for each method.
+Look inside of BinarySearchTree.java for instructions for each method.